 Cherries are part of the prunus family, which also includes almonds, peaches, apricots and plums.
 They are small, fleshy, reddish black fruits that contain a hard pit on the inside.
 It is thought that Romans first discovered cherries in Asia around 70 BC and then introduced them to Britain in the first century AD.
 Cherries were brought to America by early settlers in the 1600s.

 Cherries contain several phytonutrients that possess potent antioxidants and anti-inflammatory properties.
-The polyphenols in cherries have demonstrated favorable effects on arthritis, diabetes, gout, heart disease, muscle pain and muscle recovery.
-(Ferretti, G. et al. 2010) (Zhang, Y. et al. 2012)
+The polyphenols in cherries (red wine is high in them as well) have demonstrated favorable effects on arthritis, diabetes, gout, heart disease, muscle pain and muscle recovery.
+(Ferretti, G. et al. 2010) (Zhang, Y. et al. 2012).

 Tart cherries contain melatonin, a hormone secreted by the pineal gland that helps regulate sleep and slow down the aging process.
 Some studies have shown that consuming 8 ounces of tart cherry juice twice per day resulted in an increase in sleep time and improvements in insomnia.
 (Pigeon, W. R. et al. 2010)